-Our common stock has been approved for listing on Nasdaq under the symbol "SHIM."
+We have applied to list our common stock on Nasdaq under the symbol "SHIM."

 Transfer Agent and Registrar

 The transfer agent and registrar for our common stock is Equiniti Trust Company.

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to the date of this prospectus, there has been no public market for our common stock and we cannot assure you that a significant market for our common stock will develop or be sustained after this offering.
 The sales of a substantial amount of common stock in the public market in the future, or the perception that such sales may occur, could adversely affect the prevailing market price of our common stock and our ability to raise equity capital in the future.